Matt Kinsinger

-Matthew Mark Kinsinger (born March 16, 1977) is a former Arena Football League fullback/linebacker for the Chicago Rush, Las Vegas Gladiators and San Jose SaberCats.
-He appeared in ArenaBowl XXI.
+Matthew Mark Kinsinger (born March 16, 1977) is an American former professional football fullback/linebacker who played in the Arena Football League for the Houston ThunderBears, San Jose SaberCats, Las Vegas Gladiators, and Chicago Rush.

-High school years
+Early life

 While attending Meyersdale High School in Meyersdale, Pennsylvania, Kinsinger was a first team All-County and an All-Conference selection in football, basketball, and baseball.

 College career

 Kinsinger attended Slippery Rock University, where he played as a defensive lineman.
 He was a Football Gazette All-America selection.